JiscaH/Fortran/imputator/README.md

 The iterative peeling step is done before the genotype cleaning step, and again between the genotype cleaning step and the imputation step.

 > [!NOTE]
-> Genotyping cleaning is only available with `method=full`;
-with the other methods it is impossible to pinpoint whether a Mendelian inconsistency is due to a genotyping error in the parent or in the offspring.
+> This genotyping cleaning is only available with `method=full`; with the other methods it is impossible to pinpoint whether a Mendelian inconsistency is due to a genotyping error in the parent, or in the offspring.

 ------------------------------------------------------------------------